Fast relaxation of the random field Ising dynamics: Introduction

 \subsubsection{Approximate variance conservation bound}

-Towards obtaining \eqref{eq:weak_nash0}, we follow the usual paradigm of the $\SL$ technique which suggests that the rate of variance decay along the $\SL$ process can be bounded by the operator norm of the respective covariance matrices.
-In particular, the decay rate of $\var_{\nu_t}(\varphi)$ can be controlled via the quantity $\| \cov(\nu_t) \|_{\op}$, which is in turn bounded by $\tr(\cov(\nu_t)^p)^{1/p}$ with $p \sim \log n$.
+Towards obtaining \eqref{eq:weak_nash0}, we follow the usual paradigm of the $\SL$ technique which suggests that the rate of variance decay along the $\SL$ process can be bounded by the operator norm of the respective covariance matrices; this is explained below in Section~\ref{sec:preliminaries}.
+In particular, the decay rate of $\var_{\nu_t}(\varphi)$ can be controlled via the quantity $\| \cov(\nu_t) \|_{\op}$ where $\|\cdot\|_{\op}$ denotes the operator norm, which is in turn bounded by $\tr(\cov(\nu_t)^p)^{1/p}$ with $p \sim \log n$, where $\tr$ denotes the trace.

 Controlling the covariance matrix of $\nu_t$ is the heart of the argument, and uses several properties of the $\RFIM$.
 Defining $(a_{i,j})_{i,j}$ as the entries of $\cov(\nu_t)$, the natural first step is to write